 Neuromodulators are proteins derived from bacteria that have medicinal uses by virtue of their being able to block the transport of certain chemical across nerve endings.

 The most common neuromodulator is Botox but there are several FDA approved and equivalent products on the market.
 The most common uses for these drugs is to relax overactive muscles and inhibit sweat and salivary gland production.
 From a facial aesthetics standpoint, injections of these products help to eradicate unwanted wrinkles, modify the shape of the brows, nose, lips, chin, and shrink large muscles or salivary glands that are causing undesirable issues.

 Dr. Frankel has over twenty five years experience and is a leading expert and author of the original studies utilizing Botox to elevate the eyebrows and to improve the shape of the chin.
 He often applies botox in ways other injectors would never think to do so and performs his injections as if it were an art form.

 A topical anesthetic or ice may be used to numb the area if necessary, though most of the time the procedure causes little pain and is well tolerated without either.
 Dr. Frankel prefers to inject patients when they are awake and seated upright and interacting with him.

-Although these drugs work very similarly, there are subtle differences between them that come into play.
+Although these products work very similarly, there are subtle differences between them that come into play.
 Dr. Frankel uses three neuromodulators in his practice, Botox, Dysport, and Juveau, and chooses the specific product he feels is best for whatever the effect he is trying to achieve.
 Rarely a patient will have a lackluster response to one product but still respond vigorously to another.
 Allergies and side effects are extremely rare and similar for each of these neuromodulators.